NASP Call for Webinar Proposals

 NASP webinars are an effective way to engage school psychology professionals on crucial educational topics and emerging issues.
 These sessions ideally provide participants with best practices, effective solutions, strategies for direct application, and quality resources that help participants provide effective services.

 NASP webinars typically run 60 minutes, with 45–50 minutes of presentation and 10–15 minutes to address participants’ questions.
-Presenters are also expected to provide handouts and resources.
+Presenters are also expected to provide handouts and resources, and contribute to our A Closer Look blog.
 This is an exciting opportunity for you to share your knowledge and experience and contribute to the field of school psychology.

 NASP purposefully seeks a wide variety of topics; however, presentation proposals will be selected based on certain general critera: